 - Coordinates of the starting point.

-- Coordinates of the last point.
+- · Coordinates of the last point.

 - The thread pitch.

+- Thread type (variable pitch or fixed pitch).

 - The distance to the end of the thread.

 - The total depth.

 - The spindle angular position.

 - The distance to the end of the thread.